Certificate in Mediation and Arbitration

 Naseem Ghaffari, JD assists with investigations related to employee relations issues, while effectively and accurately maintaining confidential employee relations.
 She monitors precedents and manages consistency in EEO practices: Including critical incident management, investigations, contract negotiations, and resolution recommendations.
 Naseem has 7+ years' experience resolving disputes in the workplace and international environments and has extensive investigative experience.
 She is an expert in negotiations, bargaining, and mediation resulting in favorable agreements and contract terms.
 In order to do so, she fosters reconciliations to improve organizational effectiveness and employee performance.
 Most recently, she worked in the public sector as an Employee Relations, EEO and ADA consultant.
 In addition to this, she holds a Juris Doctorate, has a Masters Certification in International Conflict Resolution and Mediation, and is a Certified California Mediator.

 You must be able to use a browser and Microsoft Word to complete the assignments and navigate the online campus.
 You should have basic computer skills and be comfortable navigating the Internet and using email.
 You must be willing to learn to write at a professional level in order to generate contracts and fulfill various written tasks related to mediation and restorative justice.

 - This course can be taken on either a PC or Mac.

-- You need a microphone to participate in the role play practices.
+- A microphone is required to participate in the role play practices.